 Request computing and data storage at no cost to faculty, staff, and student researchers.

-The U-M Research Computing Package (UMRCP) provides researchers with high performance computing and data storage on the U-M cluster at no cost.
+The U-M Research Computing Package (UMRCP) and Michigan Medicine Research Computing Investments (MMRCI) provides researchers with high performance computing and data storage on the U-M cluster at no cost.

 - CPU credits are allocated on the Great Lakes cluster or the Armis2 protected data cluster; they can be used for standard, larger memory, or GPU resources.